KierthanaRS/KierthanaRS/README.md

 - 🔭 I’m currently working on FSD
 - 🌱 I’m currently learning React
 - ⚡ Fun fact: I love to write poems with code and feelings.
+- 📫 How to reach me: kierthanars@gmail.com
+- 😄 Pronouns: She/Her

 <!--
 **KierthanaRS/KierthanaRS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.